haghish/mlim/README.md

 - `DL` (Deep Learning)
 - `Ensemble` (Stacked Ensemble)

 > `ELNET` is the default imputation algorithm.
-Among all of the above, ELNET is the easist and fastest to fine-tune, because it has fewer parameters.
+Among all of the above, ELNET is the simplest model, fastest to fine-tune, requires the least amount of RAM and CPU, and yet, it is the most stable one, which also makes it one of the most generalizable algorithms.
 By default, **`mlim`** uses only `ELNET`, however, you can add another algorithm to activate the post-imputation procedure.

 <!-- However, officially, only __`ELNET`__ is _recommended for personal computers with limited RAM_. **`mlim`** is computation hungry and is more suitable for servers with a lot of RAM.
 However, __`ELNET`__ converges rather fast and hence, provides a fast, scalable, yet highly flexible solution for missing data imputation.
 Compared to a fine-tuned __`GBM`__, __`ELNET`__ generally performs poorer, but their computational demands are vastly different.
 In order to fine-tune a __`GBM`__ model that out-performs __`ELNET`__, you need to include a large number of models to allow **`mlim`** to search for the ideal parameters for each variable, within each iteration.
 -->